Donniezvadah/play/README.md

 ### The Protocol

-The KRP enables a user pair, $(u_1, u_2)$, to establish a shared secret key by leveraging the network's relay nodes.
+The KRP enables a user pairs, $(u_i, u_j)$, to establish a shared secret key by leveraging the network's relay nodes.

 1.  **Local Key Generation**: For each edge $e \in E$, a random local key $k_e \in \{0, 1\}$ is generated and shared securely between the two nodes connected by $e$.
 All operations are performed in GF(2), where addition corresponds to the XOR operation.